-We tried to determine your risk by analyzing your genetic code.
+We determined your risk by analyzing your genetic code.
 Specifically, we looked at two places in your genetic code where one-letter variations, called SNPs, affect your odds of severe carbamazepine side effects.
 Both of these variations are in the HLA region.